-A few years ago, It wasn't the usual tossing and turning while sleeping.
-Once I got myself checked, I had arthritis and needed to start making some lifestyle changes to reduce the pain.
+A few years ago, I had arthritis and needed to start making some lifestyle changes to reduce the pain.
 So one of the things I did was to research all on the best mattresses for arthritis.
 The whole ordeal was quite overwhelming at first, but I found a suitable choice and lessen that pain.

 So, if you have a difficult time searching for a mattress, then read on as I show you the ultimate purchasing guide you need!

 Top 5 Best Mattresses for Arthritis

 Based on my tests, research, and overall customer reviews, these are the five best mattresses you can invest in now:

 What makes the Eco Terra Mattress the best in my book is its excellent features at a moderate price.
 Right from the start up to using it for a few months now, it holds up, and I have no major complaints!

 When I received it, I was impressed with its smart packaging and easy setup.
 The mattress immediately expanded, only taking two days until it was ready to use.
 And when I first laid down on it, I immediately felt the comfort and support, and that's when I knew: This mattress will be so worth it.

 It's made of natural latex foam and organic cotton, which is what makes it both hypoallergenic and plush.
 However, it still gave me the optimum firmness!
 It's lessened my back pain considerably over the past few weeks.

 So if you're looking for a plush mattress with right firmness for back support, this is it!

 If you're sleeping with a partner and require something adaptive for both your preferred firmness levels, then Tuft and Needle is for you.